Scams and data breaches

 • Do your research before making any decisions and check Moneysmart and Scamwatch for information on investment scams.

 1. Contact your bank or financial institution immediately.
-If you have sent money or shared your banking or credit card details, with the scammer, they may be able to stop or reverse a transaction.
+If you have sent money or shared your banking or credit card details with the scammer, your bank may be able to stop or reverse a transaction.
 They can also help you put added security on your bank accounts, block the affected credit card, or issue you with new cards.

-2. Check your bank statements regularly and act immediately if there is a problem.
-If you have been the victim of fraud, then there are rules which can assist you in getting your money back.
+2. Check your bank statements regularly and act immediately if there’s a problem.
+If you’ve been a victim of fraud, there are rules which can assist you in getting your money back.
 Banks and other credit institutions must follow the ePayments Code which mandates refunds depending on the cause of the loss.

 4. Make a police report.
 If you have been a victim of cybercrime or identity fraud you can report this to police via Reportcyber.

-6. You can contact IDCARE on 1800 595 160.
-IDCARE is Australia and New Zealand’s national identity and cyber support service.
+5. Contact IDCARE, Australia and New Zealand’s national identity and cyber support service.
 They provide a free and confidential support service for people impacted by scams and identity crimes.
+You can call them on 1800 595 160 or visit their website to find out more.

-8. Help by warning others.
-Report the scam to the appropriate organisation or government agency to help warn them about the scam that is imitating them.
-If the scam occurred on social media report it to the social media platform.
+7. Warn others.
+Report the scam to the appropriate organisation or government agency to help warn them about the scam that’s imitating them.
+If the scam occurred on social media, report it to the social media platform.
 Warn your friends and family about these scams.

 What to do if your information has been exposed in a data breach